10 Poor Time Management Symptoms and Their Solutions

 If you stay aboard the bad time management train for too long, you may end up at Burnout Station.
 Overworking yourself all the time can cause your mind to be in a helter-skelter state.
 As you try to compensate for lost time, the strain builds up until everything explodes out like air from a punctured tire.
 In the end, you’ll be exhausted and deflated.

-Burnout is caused by prolonged stress from physical, emotional, and mental overload.
-When work isn’t done when it ought to be, you can end up biting more than you can chew.
+Burnout is caused by prolonged stress from physical, emotional, and mental pressure.
+Among other factors, email overload might be an additional tension factor.
 Effective time management can stop things from deteriorating to this stage.

 10 Ways to Manage Your Time Better